Welcome to Riseup email help.

 We provide Tor Onion Services (Hidden Services) in case you need to increase your anonymity or circumvent possible blocks to our services.

-When you send email from riseup.net to another secure email provider, the email is encrypted for its entire journey. (see StartTLS for more info).
+When you send email from Riseup to another secure email provider, the email is encrypted for its entire journey. (see StartTLS for more info).
 This encryption happens automatically for data delivery between servers, and protects you against people listening in on the network.
 If you write an email to another Riseup user, your email will not leave our systems and will stay encrypted using the methods above.
-Because other email providers are outside of our control, and we cannot be sure that they are using proper encryption for network transport, keeping your communication to people inside Riseup is more safe.
-The numbers of e-mail providers that support encrypted connections has been increasing with the years, but its still not universal.

 Delivery to other providers over Tor

-When you send email with riseup.net, your internet address (IP address) is not embedded in the email.
-With corporate email providers, anyone who receives your email can figure out your approximate physical location from the internet address included in the email.
+When you send email with Riseup, your internet address (IP address) is not embedded in the email.
+With most corporate email providers, anyone who receives your email can figure out your approximate physical location from the internet address included in the email.

 Our commitment is to keep as little data on you as we can.
-Unlike corporate providers, we do not log internet addresses of anyone using riseup.net services, including email.
+Unlike corporate providers, we do not log internet addresses of anyone using Riseup services, including email.

-- We do not require you to sign up with a phone number or personal information
+- We do not require you to sign up with a phone number or personal information.
+Instead, we rely on invite codes.

-- We are ad-free to keep your mind clear, we also do not mine your data for the purposes of surveillance capitalism
+- We are ad-free to keep your mind free and your data out of the hands of surveillance capitalism.

-- Our passwords are stored with strong hashing algorithms
+- Our passwords are stored with strong, memory-hard digest algorithms (argon2).

 - You can purge your data with a click of a button in your account management system.